talmeym/regurgitator-core/README.md

 - ``build-paramerer`` build a parameter using a ``value builder``, incorporating other parameters
 - ``generate-parameter`` create a parameter from scratch, using a ``value generator``
 - ``create-response`` return a response from regurgitator; either a static value or from a parameter
-- ``identify-session`` use the value of an parameter to identify / look up a session object, to hold information between requests
+- ``identify-session`` use the value of a parameter to identify / look up a session object, to hold information between requests

 regurgitator-core provides the basics of regurgitator; usable with minimal dependencies. other steps and constructs that do have dependencies are provided in [regurgitator-extensions](https://github.com/talmeym/regurgitator-extensions).